slide-computer/signer-js/README.md

 # signer-js

-Use a Signer to interact with the Internet Computer from your JavaScript program.
+Initiate transactions and authenticate with signers on the Internet Computer.

 This source code repository contains multiple npm packages, each under `./packages/`.